slinny/Recipe/README.md

 ## Overview

-The Recipe App is designed to provide users with an organized list of recipes, allowing them to browse recipes.
-The app is built with SwiftUI, SDWebImage, and utilizes a  `RecipeListView`  as the primary interface for displaying recipes.
+The Recipe App is a SwiftUI-based iOS application that provides users with an organized collection of recipes.
+Built with native iOS frameworks, the app focuses on delivering a clean, efficient, and user-friendly recipe browsing experience.

 ----------